 A: The brand of the toothbrush is not as critical as the type of bristle and the size of the head.
-A soft toothbrush with a small head is best because medium and hard brushes tend to cause irritation and contribute to recession of the gums.
+A soft toothbrush with a small head is best because medium and hard brushes tend to cause irritation and contribute to the recession of the gums.
 A small head allows you to get around each tooth more completely and is less likely to injure your gums.
 It's unnecessary to "scrub" the teeth as long as you are brushing at least twice a day and visiting your dentist at least twice a year for cleanings.

 Q: Is one toothpaste better than others?

-A: Generally, no. However, it's advisable to use a toothpaste that contains fluoride to decrease the incidence of dental decay.
+A: Generally, no. However, it's advisable to use toothpaste that contains fluoride to decrease the incidence of dental decay.
 We recommend our patients use what tastes good to them as long as it contains fluoride.

 Q: How often should I floss?